Connic

 max_delay: 30 # Max seconds between retries

-With proper retry configuration, transient failures become non-events instead of pager alerts.
+With sane retry configuration, transient failures become non-events instead of pager alerts.

 3. Timeout Handling